Valentine’s Day Couple's Skill: The Listening Door

 The Listening Door is:

-a beautiful exercise in positive communication.
+an exercise in positive communication.

 is NOT a discussion to problem solve, it is a discussion to open your hearts to each other.